data61/PSL/README.md

 **This branch PaMpeR contains a Proof Method Recommendation system, PaMpeR.
-Please import PaMpeR/PaMpeR.thy to your theory file to elicit recommendations from PaMpeR.**
+Please import PaMpeR/PaMpeR.thy to your theory file to elicit recommendations from PaMpeR.
+More information is procided in PSL/PaMpeR/README.md.**

 # PSL